johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 {{!RFC7858}}, DNS over HTTPS (DoH) {{!RFC9461}} and DNS over QUIC (DoQ) {{!RFC9250}} to enhance privacy, security, and performance.

+Clients of authoritative servers (recursive resolvers) may employ various policies (usage profiles) when attempting to connect to an authoritative.
+Two policies are described for the stub to recursive case in RFC8310, Strict and Opportunistic which are also applicable
+here:

+ * Strict mode relies on the client having securely discovered authentication information (e.g. a name or SPKI) for the server and then choosing to hard fail if an authenticated encrypted connection cannot be established.
+This protects against active attack on the resulting connection (however a denial-of-service attack is possible).

+ * Opportunistic mode ([RFC7435]) starts with cleartext as a baseline with upgrade to encrypted transport and authentication of the connection when available.
+This is a best effort attempt to set up an encrypted DNS transport connection.
+This can provide enhanced privacy against a passive attacker.
+However an active attacker may be able to force a downgrade to unencrypted DNS.

+Opportunistic mode can proceed based on, for example, probing of server capabilities (as in {{!RFC9539}}) however a mechanism to signal such capabilities has a number of advantages.

 Existing efforts to signal service connection information, such as the SVCB and HTTPS DNS records {{!RFC9460}} {{!RFC9461}}, primarily focus on service discovery mechanisms where a client explicitly queries for